danwilhelm/cumsum_transformer/README.md

 3. Equally-divided attention computes the expanding mean
 4. Feed-forward network "cleans up" the signal
 5. What about the zero unembed pattern?
+6. Surgically removing the MLP, retaining 100% accuracy
-6. Designing a 38-weight attention-only cumsum circuit
+7. Designing a 38-weight attention-only cumsum circuit
-7. (Appendix) Rewriting two linear transforms as one
+8. Appendix A. Rewriting two linear transforms as one
+9. Appendix B. Designing a 38-weight circuit with skip connections